eriosec/Getting-and-Cleaning-Data-Course-Project/README.md

-52 LLY: Use write.table with the row.name=FALSE argument to create the "tidymeans.txt file as output to the script.
+52. Use write.table with the row.name=FALSE argument to create the "tidymeans.txt file as output to the script.

 ##Description of the variables in the tiny_data.txt file
 General description of the file including: